Go - Go Modules, Go Dep, Bazel

 Go Modules

-This can be done using the High Performance Scans technology in our Debricked CLI.
-By running the resolve command, the CLI automatically detects all manifest files without the recommended go lock files and generates the files as needed.
+This can be done using the High Performance Scans technology in Debricked CLI.
+By executing the resolve command, the CLI automatically identifies all manifest files that lack the recommended go.lock files and generates them as needed.

-It is also possible to generate the recommended file(s) manually by running go mod graph followed by go list -m all and storing the outputs separated by two new lines between the sections in gomod.debricked.lock.
+It is possible to manually generate the recommended file(s) by running go mod graph followed by go list -m all, and storing the outputs separated by two new lines between the sections in the gomod.debricked.lock file.

 printf "$(go mod graph)\n\n$(go list -mod=readonly -e -m all)" > gomod.debricked.lock